sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 - Combining fuzzing with Symbolic execution leads to finding optimal test cases that can maximize code coverage and find maximum security problems.

 # References
+* Bruschi, Danilo, Lorenzo Martignoni, and Mattia Monga.
+"Detecting self-mutating malware using control-flow graph matching."
+In International conference on detection of intrusions and malware, and vulnerability assessment, pp. 129-143.
+Springer, Berlin, Heidelberg, 2006.
+* Chen, Hao, Drew Dean, and David A. Wagner.
+"Model Checking One Million Lines of C Code."
+In NDSS, vol. 4, pp. 171-185.
+2004.

-<a name="1">1</a>.
-P. Chen and H. Chen, "Angora: Efficient Fuzzing by Principled Search," 2018 IEEE Symposium on Security and Privacy (SP), San Francisco, CA, 2018, pp. 711-725.
+* Chen, Peng, and Hao Chen.
+"Angora: Efficient fuzzing by principled search."
+In 2018 IEEE Symposium on Security and Privacy (SP), pp. 711-725.
+IEEE, 2018.
+* Godefroid, Patrice, Michael Y. Levin, and David Molnar.
+"SAGE: whitebox fuzzing for security testing."
+Queue 10, no. 1 (2012): 20-27.

-<a name="2">2</a>.
-Gross, F., Fraser, G., & Zeller, A. (2012, July).
-Search-based system testing: high coverage, no false alarms.
-In Proceedings of the 2012 International Symposium on Software Testing and Analysis (pp. 67-77).
+* Gross, Florian, Gordon Fraser, and Andreas Zeller.
+"Search-based system testing: high coverage, no false alarms."
+In Proceedings of the 2012 International Symposium on Software Testing and Analysis, pp. 67-77.
+2012.
+* Lin, Qin, Sridha Adepu, Sicco Verwer, and Aditya Mathur.
+"TABOR: A graphical model-based approach for anomaly detection in industrial control systems."
+In Proceedings of the 2018 on Asia Conference on Computer and Communications Security, pp. 525-536.
+2018.
+* Sun, Xin, Yibing Zhongyang, Zhi Xin, Bing Mao, and Li Xie.
+"Detecting code reuse in android applications using component-based control flow graph."
+In IFIP international information security conference, pp. 142-155.
+Springer, Berlin, Heidelberg, 2014.
+* Yin, Heng, Dawn Song, Manuel Egele, Christopher Kruegel, and Engin Kirda.
+"Panorama: capturing system-wide information flow for malware detection and analysis."
+In Proceedings of the 14th ACM conference on Computer and communications security, pp. 116-127.
+2007.